lucydot/publication-ready/Overview.md

 *Note: Examples will be in Python, as this is a widely used and readable language.
 Language-specific groups will form for the activities OR there will be examples for Python and R.*

+The workshop will include:

-- Motivation: Why publish our code?
+- Motivation: Why publish your code?
 - Which journals can I publish in?
 What are the submission criteria?
 Focus on JOSS.
-  - select case studies: students work in pairs to look at the software projects and discuss how they meet the JOSS criteria
+  - case studies: students work in pairs to look at the software projects and discuss how they meet the JOSS criteria
-- JOSS submission workflow incl. the transparent peer review process
+- JOSS submission workflow, incl. the transparent peer review process
 - Structuring your project (incl. semantic versioning)
 - Testing and continuous integration
 - Documentation